Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 #### Key creation in a secure element without storage

 This section describes the key creation process for secure elements that do not store the key material.
 The driver must obtain a wrapped form of the key material which the core will store.
-A driver for such a secure element has no `"allocate_key"` function.
+A driver for such a secure element has no `"allocate_key"` entry point.

-When creating a key with an opaque driver which does not have an `"allocate_key"` function:
+When creating a key with an opaque driver which does not have an `"allocate_key"` entry point:

 1. The core allocates memory for the key context.
 2. The core calls the driver's import, generate, derive or copy function.